Damage to the amygdala can cause problems with memory processing, emotional reactions, and even decision-making.

 Researchers have found that lesions on the amygdala can cause hypervigilance in response to perceived fear in others.
 In other words, the person with amygdala damage becomes sensitive to minor facial expressions, interpreting them as a sign of a possible threat.

 Since these dangers are not real, the person usually is in a constant state of anxiety.
 However, unlike patients with paranoia, a hypervigilant person understands there is no actual threat.
-They just cannot control their physical response.
+They just cannot control their physical response, and the physical responses of anxiety can be damaging in other ways.

 Treating Amygdala Damage